-Tarzan's Treehouse is a place the man of the jungle would have loved to live.
-To get there, you climb through a tree stump and across a rope bridge.
+This treehouse is a place the man of the jungle would have loved to live.
+To get there, you climb through a tree stump and cross a rope bridge.
 The house itself looks like it was made from salvaged parts from Tarzan's parent's shipwreck, overgrown with vines after many years in the jungle.
-You can follow Tarzan's story including how he was saved from the savage Sabor, raised by a kindly gorilla — and fell in love with Jane Porter.
+You can follow Tarzan's story, including how he was saved from the savage leopard Sabor, raised by a kindly gorilla — and fell in love with Jane Porter.

-And when you get to the top, you'll be looking at the highest view of Disneyland you can get without an airplane.
+And when you get to the top of that long stair climb, you'll be looking out over the park from 60 feet above the ground.
+That makes it the highest view of Disneyland you can get without an airplane.

-It's a good place to go for kids who like to climb and parents who want to wear them out.
-It's a walk-through (or should I say climb through?) attraction that you can experience at your own pace.
+Tarzan's house is an excellent place to go for kids who like to climb and parents who want to wear them out.
+It's a walk-through (or is that climb through?) attraction that you can experience at your own pace.

 - Rating: ★★